 Airline Cancellation Policies Due to Coronavirus (COVID-19) – Everything You Need to Know

-With the whole world in a bit of chaos because of the spread of the coronavirus (COVID-19) pandemic, you may be wondering what to do about your upcoming flights.
+As the whole world deals with the ongoing coronavirus (COVID-19) pandemic, you may wonder what to do about your upcoming flights.

-With travel either banned or highly discouraged right now, you may be needing to cancel or change a flight.
-The good news is that most airlines are offering flexible policies that allow you to make the changes you need without any fees.
+While travel isn’t effectively off-limits as it was in 2020, border restrictions are constantly changing along with the state of the pandemic, and thus you may need to cancel or change a flight.
+The good news is that many airlines offer flexible policies that allow you to make the changes you need without any fees.

-This post will outline the change and cancellation policies due to COVID-19 for many major airlines.
-For each airline, we’ve included a direct link to its specific policy so you can stay up to date on any changes.
+This post outlines the COVID-19 change and cancellation policies for many major airlines.
+For each airline, we’ve included a direct link to its specific policy, if there is one, so you can stay up to date on any changes.

 Air Canada

-If you booked through Air Canada, you can convert your ticket to an Air Canada Travel Voucher that doesn’t have an expiration date or you can opt for Aeroplan Miles with a 65% bonus.
+If you need to cancel your flight, the full value of your ticket can be transferred to an Air Canada Travel Voucher that doesn’t have an expiration date, or you can opt for Aeroplan points with a 65% bonus.

 If you booked directly with Air Canada or through Kayak, Skyscanner, or Google Flights, you’ll be able to cancel online in the My Bookings section of the website.
-If you booked through a travel agent or online travel agent, please contact them for assistance.
+If you booked through a different online travel agent, contact them for assistance.

-To change or cancel an award flight, click here.
+To change or cancel an award flight, go to your online Aeroplan account.

 To read Air Canada’s full policy regarding COVID-19, click here.